-Employee business expenses can be claimed on Form 2106 only by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Tax Reform Update: Employee business expenses can be claimed on Form 2106 Employee Business Expenses only by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.

-Total home mortgage interest and total real estate taxes should be entered on IRS Form 8829 in the Indirect expenses column on Lines 10 and 11.
+IRS Form 8829: Total home mortgage interest and total real estate taxes should be entered on Form 8829 Expenses for Business Use of Your Home in the Indirect expenses column on Lines 10 and 11.
 The total amounts should also be entered in Schedule A on Lines 6 and 10.
 The percentage amount calculated as a deduction on Form 8829 will transfer to Schedule A as a deduction from the totals entered to arrive at the remaining amounts to be itemized on Schedule A.

-Total rental income property mortgage interest and real estate taxes should be entered on IRS Schedule E Supplemental Income and Loss page 1, on Lines 12 and 16 and has no effect on Schedule A unless your deductions are determined to be limited (see below).
+IRS Schedule E: Total rental income property mortgage interest and real estate taxes should be entered on Schedule E (Form 1040) Supplemental Income and Loss page 1, on Lines 12 and 16 and has no effect on Schedule A unless your deductions are determined to be limited (see below).
 If they are limited, some of the amount entered on the Schedule E may flow back to the Schedule A and would then be added to the personal interest you have already entered on the Schedule A.